BCHDEVCON3/hush-your-money/README.md

 _Due to the fact the Bitcoin.com mobile wallet is currently closed-source, this goal will be developed and tested using the __[Badger plugin for Chrome/Brave](https://badger.bitcoin.com/)__.
 Fortunately, the functionality should be nearly identical if the Bitcoin.com wallet developers should choose to extend it to their app as well._

 ### Questions & answers

+1. __Q:__ Will this project allow me to use CashFusion from within the Bitcoin.com wallet?
+__A:__ There's a 100% chance of that NOT happening by the end of this hackathon.
+However, this project WILL advance the groundwork necessary to see that happen by year's end.

+### Screenshots

+...

+### Presentation

+...

+### What's next?

 ...